RajanKumar-iitp/ML/README.md

 # ML
-Welcome to the Machine Learning Project repository!
+Welcome to the Machine Learning !